-Growing and bettering myself is something I want to do more of in 2018.
+Growing and bettering myself is something I want to do more of in 2019.
 I know I have a lot of internal issues like self confidence and things to work on that affect me daily, which is why I started therapy through the Talkspace app late last year.
-I also started meditating and journaling using a few other app's I've been loving lately (Headspace + 5 Minute Journal).
+I also started meditating and journaling using a few other app's I've been loving lately (Headspace + 5 Minute Journal) and i’d like to get more consistent wth them.
 I'm noticing a difference in my stress levels and the way I'm handling situations.
 You can read more about them in my post about the Three App's You Need to Download.

-Decluttering, downsizing and organizing was also another goal of mine, so as soon as I got back to NY I went through both of my closets and pulled out the stuff I haven't worn recently or don't plan on wearing again.
+Decluttering, downsizing and organizing was also another goal of mine, and its one of the first things i like to do as soon as I get back to NY.
+I went through both of my closets first and pulled out the stuff I haven't worn recently or don't plan on wearing again.
 You’d be surprised how much stuff we keep that we don't actually wear.

 After I was done my clothes and shoes, I went through, room by room starting at the front door, and decluttered, organized and threw away trash and junk throughout the apartment.
 I live in a studio, but am literally swallowed by stuff so this felt extremely good to go through and get rid of stuff.
 Plus once i got organized, I felt like I was living in a brand new space because it felt so clean and organized.